July 19-30, 2021

 Trio Immersio has performed at prestigious venues including the Musikverein Wien, Wiener Konzerthaus, RadioKulturhaus Wien, Flagey in Brussels, Royal Danish Opera, Teatru Manoel in Malta, Theatre Sorano in Dakar, CRR Concer Salonu in Istanbul, Schönberg Centre, Ancient Amphitheater in Bodrum, Kyiv Philharmonie, Georgian National Parliamentary Library.
 Active worldwide, Trio Immersio has toured extensively in the U.S., Canada, Mexico and Japan.

-ICEBERG Institute takes place from July 20-31, 2020.
+The ICEBERG Institute will take place from July 19-30, 2021.
 It is designed to provide composers with daily instruction and feedback, multiple opportunities to hear their music workshopped and performed, free time to write and study, and opportunities to explore their surroundings.
 Participants will share their work in masterclass settings, and receive feedback from distinguished guest faculty Oscar Bianchi.
 Participants will also enjoy a one-day excursion to Salzburg, birthplace of Wolfgang Amadeus Mozart, and a guided tour of the Mozarteum Conservatory.

 The closing concert will be held at the Arena (left), an historic venue that has been kept intact in its typical turn-of-the-century details.
 Seating up to 60 people, its acoustics are ideal for the aural intricacies of chamber music.
 The final concert will be recorded (audio + video).